aburousan/azaz/Pages/Physics/blogs/neutrino_chirality.md

 * **The colours are the flavour content.** The blue/green/red widths of each bar are $|U_{ei}|^2,\,|U_{\mu i}|^2,\,|U_{\tau i}|^2$ — the probabilities that, if you caught that mass state in a detector, it would interact as a $\nu_e$, $\nu_\mu$, or $\nu_\tau$ (the $U_{\alpha i}$ are the entries of the PMNS mixing matrix).
 Notice $\nu_1$ is mostly $\nu_e$ (blue), $\nu_3$ has almost *no* $\nu_e$ — its blue sliver is $|U_{e3}|^2\approx\sin^2\theta_{13}\approx0.02$ — and is split between $\nu_\mu$ and $\nu_\tau$, while $\nu_2$ is a near-even mix.
 This very mismatch between mass states and flavour states is *what makes oscillation happen*: a $\nu_e$ born in the Sun is a particular blend of $\nu_1,\nu_2,\nu_3$ that drifts out of step as it travels, re-emerging partly as $\nu_\mu$ or $\nu_\tau$.
 * **"Normal" vs "inverted" is one yes/no question.** It is simply *where the odd-one-out state $\nu_3$ sits*: at the **top** (normal ordering, $\nu_3$ heaviest) or at the **bottom** (inverted, $\nu_3$ lightest).
 Experiments have not yet decided which.
 And because only the gaps are measured, the whole ladder can slide up or down — its absolute floor (the lightest mass) is unknown, pinned only from above by KATRIN ($m_\beta<0.45$ eV) and cosmology ($\sum m_\nu<0.12$ eV).

-The smoking gun for all of this is the **disappearance** pattern: start with a beam of one flavour and the survival probability oscillates with $L/E$.
+The direct evidence for all of this is the **disappearance** pattern: start with a beam of one flavour and the survival probability oscillates with $L/E$.
 For reactor antineutrinos,

 $$
 P(\bar\nu_e\to\bar\nu_e) = 1 - \sin^2 2\theta_{12}\,\sin^2\!\left(\frac{\Delta m^2_{21}\,L}{4E}\right),